rickcurran/rc-geo-access/trunk/readme.txt

 No, at this time it is only available through the APIStack API.

+= How do I configure the plugin settings? =

+You can configure all of the plugin settings from the "RC Geo Access" menu found in the "Settings" menu in your WordPress admin.

 = Help!
 I've enabled this plugin and now I'm locked out of my site! =

 Yikes, sorry!
 There is a potential danger of this happening if you have enabled the restriction (including the required API key) but you did not set your own country location to be accessible.
 If this happens then I'm afraid the only option here is to connect to your site directly via a SFTP / FTP and remove the plugin files from your site.
 Once removed you will then be able to login, you can then re-install the plugin, you should then immediately go and ensure that your current country location is given access in the "RC Geo Access" page in the Settings menu in your WordPress Admin.